George Cunningham (British politician)

 George Cunningham (10 June 1931 – 27 July 2018) was a British politician who is known for introducing an amendment to the 1979 Scottish devolution referendum that resulted in the devolution act being repealed even though a majority voted in favour.

 Early life

-Born in Dumfermline, Cunningham was educated at Dunfermline High School, Blackpool Grammar School and the University of Manchester.
+Born in Dunfermline, Cunningham was educated at Dunfermline High School, Blackpool Grammar School and the University of Manchester.
 He worked for the Labour Party as its Commonwealth officer.

 Political career

 Cunningham contested Henley at the 1966 general election as the Labour candidate.
 He was first elected as Member of Parliament (MP) for Islington South West at the 1970 general election.
 After boundary changes, he was elected for Islington South and Finsbury at the February 1974 election.

 Cunningham strongly opposed Scottish devolution.
 At his prompting, the House of Commons accepted an amendment to the Scotland Act 1978 that a majority voting "yes" in the 1979 referendum on establishing a devolved Assembly would have to constitute at least 40 per cent of the Scottish electorate, without which the proposal could be withdrawn and the Act repealed by statutory instrument.
 Although “yes” won a majority of those voting in the referendum, as the "yes" constituted only 32.9 per cent of the electorate, the Labour government decided it would not proceed with devolution.
 This prompted the Scottish National Party to withdraw its support for the minority government.
 The Conservative opposition then tabled a motion of no confidence, in which the government was defeated by one vote.
 The Conservative Party, which was opposed to devolution, won the subsequent general election; the Scotland Act was repealed in June 1979.